Search Railroad Sites For: Google Custom Search

 Next an 11 Streetcar came down Woodland Ave.

-A few minutes later, an 11 Streetcar came to take me back to 30th Street Station.
-We traveled down Woodland Ave through Mt Moriah and Kingsessing crossing over the CSX again and the SEPTA Line.
-At 49th Street my new mileage was over as the 36 line joined our route back to 30th Street Station.
-I went up, over and down again to wait for a 34 Line Streetcar to come into the station.
-First an 11 Line Streetcar came down the Subway.
+A few minutes later, an 11 streetcar came down Woodland Avenue which I boarded for 30th Street station.
+We traveled down Woodland Avenue through Mt.
+Moriah and Kingsessing crossing over the CSX again and the SEPTA line.
+At 49th Street, my new mileage was over as the 36 line joined our route back to 30th Street station.
+I went up, over and down again to wait for a 34 Line streetcar to arrive.
+First an 11 Line streetcar came down the subway.

-A westbound PCC 2330 came into the station.
-After a picture I got on board.
-We headed west down Girard Street stopping about every two blocks.
-As we came to the SEPTA Line trains passed overhead going in both ways.
-At Broad Street we picked up passengers off of the Subway Line.
+Westbound PCC 2330 came into the station and after a picture, I boarded.
+We headed west down Girard Street, stopping about every two blocks.
+As we came to the SEPTA line, trains passed overhead going both ways.
+At Broad Street we picked up passengers from the subway.

-An eastbound PCC on Girard Street.
-Later we passed Girard College then turned north onto 25th Street for one block before returning to Girard Avenue.
-Continuing west we passed the Philadelphia Zoo, crossed the Sckuykill River, ducked under the Northeast Corridor and I saw Zoo Tower.
-A few minutes later we crossed over the Amtrak Harrisburg Line.
-We continued west to Lancaster Ave which we turned north onto for one block.
-We continued onto Girard Ave passing the Cathedral Cemetery.
-We went down Girard Ave to 61st Street then turned onto Robinson then turned south onto 63rd Street.
-We returned to Girard Ave and stopped behind another PCC waiting our departure time.
+Our PCC Car passed Girard College, then turned north onto 25th Street for one block before returning to Girard Avenue.
+Continuing west, we passed the Philadelphia Zoo, crossed the Schuylkill River and went under the Northeast Corridor where I saw Zoo Tower.
+A few minutes later, we crossed over Amtrak's Harrisburg Line and continued west to Lancaster Avenue, onto which we turned north for one block.
+We continued onto Girard Avenue, passing the Cathedral Cemetery, to 61st Street, then turned onto Robinson then south onto 63rd Street.
+We returned to Girard Avenue again and stopped behind another PCC waiting for its departure time.

 Once on the move we headed back on the trackage I rode west on.

 A westbound PCC near the Zoo stop.
 I returned eastbound to Front Street where I started my last piece of new SEPTA rail mileage.
-We stopped again every two blocks passing under Interstate 95 and then turned left onto Richmond Street.
-We went under the CSX freight line and I 95 again stopping every two blocks to the Westmoreland Street Loop.
-The PCC I came out here on had flat wheels sop I would switch to the car ahead for the trip back.
+Again, we stopped every two blocks, passed under Interstate 95 and turned left onto Richmond Street.
+We went under the CSX freight line and I-95 again, stopping every two blocks to the Westmoreland Street loop.
+The PCC I was riding on had flat wheels, so I switched to the car ahead for the trip back.

 PCC 2330.

-PCC 2336 my ride back to Front Street.
-Back at the Girard Station, I boarded the next Market-Frankford line back to 2nd Street.
-Back at the Society Hill Inn I got my room and reclaimed my luggage before storing them in my room.
+I rode PCC 2336 back to Front Street.
+At Girard station, I boarded the next Market-Frankford line train back to 2nd Street.
+Once at the Society Hill Inn, I checked into my room and reclaimed my luggage before putting it in my room.
 I went to Sammy's Famous Steaks for a steak sandwich.
-After dinner I walked around trying to find Independence Hall.
+After dinner, I tried to find Independence Hall.

 Independence Hall from the park in front of the Liberty Center.